Dasharo/docs/docs/variants/protectli_v1000-series/openness-score.md

 ## v0.9.3

-> V1410 is very similar to V1210, thus the Openness Score for V1410 is not
+> V1410 and V1610 is very similar to V1210, thus the Openness Score for V1410
-> generated, as is considered to be either identical or contain neglectable
+> and V1610 is not generated, as is considered to be either identical or
-> differences compared to V1210.
+> contain neglectable differences compared to V1210.

 Openness Score for protectli_v1210_v0.9.3.rom